lstorchi/pca_fit/readme.txt

  -l, --subladder=[subld]  : by default use values of the bigger subladder
-                            with this option you can speficy to perform prediction for subladder subld
+                            with this option you can speficy to perform prediction for subladder subld -a, --all-subsectors     : perform the fitting for all subsectors -r, --all-subladders     : perform the fitting for all subladders